endurantgames/cosmiclegends/src/chargen/generic_abilities.md

     Because of your familiarity in opposing each other, you add 2 to the Effectiveness of any roll you make to advance one of the goals opposed by that member of your Rogues' Gallery.
-You also add 2 to the Effectiveness of any Skill roll that could benefit from your familiarity with this dastardly criminal,
-    such as gathering clues to their motives or analyzing any equipment you've confiscated from them.
+You also add 2 to the Effectiveness of any Skill roll that could benefit from your familiarity with these dastardly criminals, such as gathering clues to their current motives or analyzing any equipment you've confiscated from them.

-    In addition, increase by 2 the cost from the Teamwork Pool to avoid any Crisis Move that is directed only at you -- they're *prepared* for your interference, do-gooder!
+    In addition, increase by 1 the cost from the Teamwork Pool to avoid any Crisis Move that is directed only at you -- they're *prepared* for your interference, accursed do-gooder!

     Each time that you (personally) advance a goal during that Crisis, you can choose to mark one or two of your unmarked Ideals.